NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     <output prefix>-exposures.txt.

 --allow-borderline-data
-    In regions where some image portions have only a mix of low-light and shadow data, do not let the blending weights decay to 0 at the lit boundary.
+    At the border of the region where there are no lit pixels in any images, do not let the blending weights decay to 0.
 This noticeably improves the level of detail.
-The ``sfs_blend`` (:numref:`sfs_blend`) tool may need to be used to further tune the permanently shadowed areas.
+The ``sfs_blend`` (:numref:`sfs_blend`) tool may need to be used to further tune this region.
 See an illustration in :numref:`sfs_borderline`.

 --model-coeffs-prefix <path>